 2. Get lost on the moor

 As a designated Area of Outstanding Natural Beauty, Bodmin Moor is the source of several Cornish rivers and features Cornwall's only natural inland lake.
 It's also home to a host of wildlife, including birds, cows, horses and ponies.
-Get exploring by hiring a car from Hertz and you'll receive an exclusive Saga discount, as well as a free additional driver.

 3. Visit The Eden Project